hnrt/timeless/README.md

 Download the JUnit jar 4.10 from http://junit.org/ if you don't have it yet and put the jar file in lib directory.

 Compile TimeMachine class.
-(The path to bin directory in the JDK package is assmed to be set with PATH environment variable.)
+(The path to bin directory in JDK 8 is assmed to be set with PATH environment variable.)

     javac -d bin src\com\hideakin\lib\time\TimeMachine.java
     javac -d bin -cp bin;lib\junit-4.10.jar testsrc\com\hideakin\lib\time\TimeMachineTest.java